-The Honda Rebel 300 is an entry-level cruiser, the little sibling to the Honda Rebel 500.
-It has a 286cc, four-stroke, water-cooled single-cylinder engine which powers the rear wheel through a six speed transmission and a chain drive.
+The Honda Rebel 300 is an entry-level cruiser, the little sibling to the Honda Rebel 500, and very little sibling to the 2021 Honda Rebel 1100.
+It has a 286cc, four-stroke, water-cooled single-cylinder engine which powers the rear wheel through a six-speed transmission and a chain drive.

 Also, maintaining the Rebel 300 is dead easy.
 One cylinder; who needs more?